felixlobert/force-sar/README.md

 2. download
     - In case you don't have access to a mounted satellite data repository, this module downloads the queried S1 scenes from ASF using your user credentials.
 The downloaded products will be stored in a Level 0 unprocessed product archive.
 3. process
-    - Now [esa SNAP](https://hub.docker.com/r/mundialis/esa-snap) takes over the processing of the downloaded or mounted S1 data with a pre-built but easily customizable S1-GRD to $\gamma^0$ workflow.
+    - Now [esa SNAP](https://hub.docker.com/r/mundialis/esa-snap) takes over the processing of the downloaded or mounted S1 data with a pre-built but easily customizable S1-GRD to $\gamma^0$ workflow (`graphs/grd_to_gamma0.xml`).
 Within the processing workflow, the S1 data is already subsetted to match the extent of your defined data cube extent to save disk space when working with small study areas.
 Processed data will be stored in a Level 1 processed but not yet tiled archive.
 4. cube
     - In this last module, the power of gdal vrts and the FORCE built-in force-cube functionality are used to seamlessly integrate the processed S1 data into your datacube.